lovac42/SpellingPolice/README.md

 You can download some of them here: https://github.com/cvsuser-chromium/third_party_hunspell_dictionaries

 Here is one example file: https://github.com/cvsuser-chromium/third_party_hunspell_dictionaries/blob/master/en-US-3-0.bdic

+There are more user-created dictionaries posted in this [issue](https://github.com/lovac42/SpellingPolice/issues/8).

 ## Setup:
 Go to `Tools > Dictionary Configurations` and click the browse button.
 Put all your .bdic files into this "dictionaries" folder.
 You may need to restart the first time after installing new dictionaries.